mattray/managed_chef_server-cookbook/README.md

 ## chef_server_backup

 This resource schedules backups of the Chef server via cron-style properties (`minute`, `hour`, `day`, `month`, `weekday`).
 The backups are written to the `directory` and their filenames start with the `prefix`.

+## chef_server_cron

+This resource requires an `archive` property specifying the policyfile archive to deploy and use for running via `cron`.

 ## chef_server_restore